FIRM

 proceedings (A.H. and B.H. v.
 Alberta and C.U. v.
 Alberta).

-In the Superior Court of Justice of Ontario and in the Trial Division of
+Superior Court of Justice of Ontario and in the Trial Division of Newfoundland

-Newfoundland and Labrador Supreme Court, a partner is counsel in proceedings
+and Labrador Supreme Court, a partner is counsel in proceedings (1998 to date)

-(1998 to date) involving numerous former residents of state-approved or licensed
+involving numerous former residents of state-approved or licensed foster

-foster residences who are claiming damages for alleged mistreatment while
+residences who are claiming damages for alleged mistreatment while residing in

-A partner was counsel to the Royal Canadian Mounted Police in two judicial
+counsel to the Royal Canadian Mounted Police in two judicial inquiries

 Firm Projects:

-evidence and preparation for civil and family litigation.
+programmes on: children's evidence and preparation for civil and family

 LEWIS, DAY LAW FIRM